-So I include a lesson plan for MLK Day that encourages students to think of ways to show kindness through online communication and social media.
+So I include a lesson plan for MLK Day that encourages students to think of ways to show kindness.
+Especially through online communication and social media.

 Not only does it celebrate Martin’s life and legacy, but it also shows students how to apply his teachings to their lives right now.